WELCOME TO THE STRATEGIC FORUM

-It provides students with an environment where they can learn from experiences of high-level business executives in areas including networking, team building, presentations, business promotion, work-life balance, personal & professional development, and community service.
+It provides students with an environment where they can learn from the experiences of high-level business executives in areas including networking, team building, presentations, business promotion, work-life balance, personal & professional development, and community service.

-It has been a very productive relationship with students seeking mentorships, advice and even career opportunities from the chapter members.
+It has been a very productive relationship with students seeking mentorships, advice, and even career opportunities from the chapter members.